 Mary Quant was a high profile exhibition that many people had planned to visit but couldn’t.
 Now however, this digital record of the exhibition in ThingLink allows even more people to see it, from all over the world.
 In fact V&A Dundee’s Thinglinks have also helped them make closer links with fellow international museums.
 Bendigo Museum in Victoria, Australia were able to clone and adapt the Thinglinks created by the Dundee museum when the Quant exhibition travelled there – the only Australian stop on its world tour.
 This approach could work for any touring exhibition – with individual teams adding and editing the tags, or keeping the same tags and simply swapping in a new background image to show the displays in their new home.

 ThingLink has now become an indispensable tool for the learning team.
-All the ThingLInks created for Mary Quant and Now Accepting Contactless are available via the museum website.
-And ThingLink resources for the current exhibition Night Fever and for the Scottish Design Gallery are being developed – look out for them on the website soon!
+All the ThingLInks created for Mary Quant and Now Accepting Contactless are available via the museum web pages.
+And ThingLink online exhibit resources for the physical museum exhibition Night Fever and for the Scottish Design Gallery are being developed – look out for them on the website soon!

 For a final word, let’s return to Mary Quant – a true design revolutionary.
 Emma Busowsky-Cox, Bendigo Art Gallery Curator says “She represented the triumph of the new and freedom from the establishment – making fashion for everyone.
 She would take her designs to the world….she made fashion less exclusive and more accessible.”
 Sound familiar?